Michellinian/unit-3/README.md

             outputFile.write(f"{hashedInfo}\n")
         self.close()
 ```
 First of all what I did in this code is that, I changed the names of the methods, because in the previous code, I focused too much on how to shorten the method names, that it became hard to understand which method does what.
 Therefore in this new code, I changed the name to something that is a little bit longer, but more explicit.
 In this way we can tell what method does what immediately.
 Second, I replaced the variables of the texts.
 I decided to repeat the variable each time in different methods, because I thought that this is the most simple way, and it is easy to understand.
 Also for the step that checks if all the methods retur true or not, I put that into a whole new method called checkRegistration whereas initially I had it in the openMain method.
 This too, is for th reason of making it as simple as possible.
 I wanted the openMain method to only be dedicated on that one move and nothing else, because it makes things much more easier.
-Finally for the new method, it's functionality is that, it takes the username as well as the password and it "hashes" them, or in other words, encrypt them and store it in a txt file called output.txt.
+Finally for the new method, it's functionality is that, it takes the username as well as the password and it encrypts them and store it in a txt file called output.txt.
 This becomes very important when the user wants to log into their own account, because the username and the password will be securely stored in the program.
 In the method it says `hashedInfo = myLib.hashPassword(username + password)`, and this function hashPassword does the encrypting part.
 This explanation is in the section "Secure Login System".

 ## Login in